 Note: Doing a Refresh Now from the Data Sources page will only show the LUID information in the Job Details dialog box.

-There are five types of tasks:
+There are several types of tasks:

 Extracts: This includes extract creation, incremental extract refreshes, and full extract refreshes. .